 The top left portion of your water bill gives a detailed breakdown of your charges.
 Please

-a sample copy of a Searcy Water Utilities bill with a detailed description of each line of billing information
+a sample copy of a Searcy Water Utilities bill with a detailed description of each line of

 and other pertinent information.